tlepple/iceberg-intro-workshop/README.md

 ---
 ### Explore Iceberg operations using Spark Dataframes.

-We will us `pyspark` in this example and load our `Transactions` table with a pyspark dataFrame.
+We will use `pyspark` in this example and load our `Transactions` table with a pyspark dataFrame.

 ##### Notes:
-  * pyspark isn't as feature rich as the sparksql client (in future versions it should catch up).
-For example it doesn't support the `MERGE` example we tested earlier.
+  * pyspark isn't as feature-rich as the sparksql client (in future versions it should catch up).
+For example, it doesn't support the `MERGE` example we tested earlier.

 ---